-- " This standard applies to all meat products e.g. pizza toppings, pasta sauce, pie and sandwich fillings, cooked and cured meats, sausage rolls and pasties. - " Make a list of all the meat and meat products used in your Food for Life menus. - " Make sure your suppliers can provide these products with assurance from one of the welfare schemes detailed above. - Where necessary, choose new suppliers that are able to supply compliant meat products and supporting information.
-See our Food for Life Suppliers here. - Ask your suppliers to guarantee in writing or complete declarations to confirm that all the meat and meat products they supply for your Food for Life menus comply with this standard - It is best practice to request that declarations are renewed annually, and current welfare certificates are held on file. - " Make sure that it is possible to establish the welfare status of meat from information on delivery notes and/or invoices (such as product codes linking with catalogues or by product description e.g. 'FA' for farm assured, 'RT' for Red Tractor, 'FF' RSPCA Assured etc). - " Ensure that the kitchen purchasing procedure only allows compliant meat and meat products to be ordered for Food for Life menus. - " Periodically check invoices, specifications and certificates to ensure that they are in date and clearly link to the product used on your Food for Life menus.
-This standard applies to all meat products e.g. pizza toppings, pasta sauce, pie and sandwich fillings, cooked and cured meats, sausage rolls and pasties. - " Any free range, outdoor reared or outdoor bred meat must also carry farm assurance certification under one of the welfare schemes detailed above. - " We can supply you with declaration templates please contact your Certification Officer to request copies. - Think about how robust your system for maintaining this standard is.
-For example, does the system ensure that if someone unfamiliar with Food for Life Served Here standards places the orders, they can't order non-compliant ingredients for the Food for Life menu?
+- " This standard applies to all meat products e.g. pizza toppings, pasta sauce, pie and sandwich fillings, cooked and cured meats, sausage rolls and pasties. - " Make a list of all the meat and meat products used in your Food for Life menus. - " Make sure your suppliers can provide these products with assurance from one of the welfare schemes detailed above. - " Where necessary, choose new suppliers that are able to supply compliant meat products and supporting information.
+See our Food for Life Suppliers here. - " Ask your suppliers to guarantee in writing or complete declarations to confirm that all the meat and meat products they supply for your Food for Life menus comply with this standard - It is best practice to request that declarations are renewed annually, and current welfare certificates are held on file. - Make sure that it is possible to establish the welfare status of meat from information on delivery notes and/or invoices (such as product codes linking with catalogues or by product description e.g. 'FA' for farm assured, 'RT' for Red Tractor, 'FF' RSPCA Assured etc). - " Ensure that the kitchen purchasing procedure only allows compliant meat and meat products to be ordered for Food for Life menus. - " Periodically check invoices, specifications and certificates to ensure that they are in date and clearly link to the product used on your Food for Life menus. - " Any free range, outdoor reared or outdoor bred meat must also carry farm assurance certification under one of the welfare schemes detailed above. - " We can supply you with declaration templates please contact your Certification Officer to request copies. - " Think about how robust your system for maintaining this standard is.
+For example, does the system ensure that if someone unfamiliar with the Food for Life Served Here standards places the orders, they can't order non-compliant ingredients for the Food for Life menu?
 Are purchases regularly audited for compliance?
-Do you accept special offers from suppliers and, if so, how do you ensure that these are limited to compliant products only?
+Do you accept special offers from suppliers and, if so, how do you ensure that these are limited to compliant products only? - " Scotch beef and lamb PGI and AHDB Beef and Lamb (for English beef and lamb) is recognised as meeting this standard.
+These are not farm assurance schemes but are underpinned by one of the recognised schemes listed in standard 1.2.